-An actuarial review of the Scheme is not required in terms of the Act; however, the Scheme had the budgeted contributions and assumptions used in the benefit design process prepared by 3One Consulting Actuaries to confirm the appropriateness of the contribution increases for 2020 and 2021.
-The actuaries have also provided the Scheme with estimates on the potential impact of the COVID-19 pandemic on the Scheme throughout the year.
+An actuarial review of the Scheme is not required in terms of the Act; however, the Scheme had the budgeted contributions and assumptions used in the benefit design process prepared by 3One Consulting Actuaries to confirm the appropriateness of the contribution increases for 2021 and 2022.
+The actuaries have also provided the Scheme with estimates on the potential impact of the COVID-19 pandemic on the Scheme throughout the year as well as the valuation of the post-retirement employment benefit liability.

-7.4 Outstanding claims
+8.4 Outstanding claims